-PROJECT NAME DESCRIPTION STATUS CPA FUNDING Forest River Conservation Area Trail Infrastructure Upgrades The project is to undertake an assessment of the condition of the footbridges and other trail infrastructure at the Forest River Conservation Area (FRCA) and to design upgrades necessary to bring them into a state of good repair and safety.
-The FRCA contains 126 acres of undeveloped wooded open space along the banks of the Forest River, with a main trailhead inside Salem's State South Campus.
-This FRCA, the largest continuous protected open space in South Salem.
-The scope includes a cursory review of trail conditions and wayfinding signage, a determination of the applicability of Americans with Disabilities Act on trail infrastructure and feasibility of incorporating universal design, determine priority rankings and cost estimates and create final design and bid documents for select improvements.
-Project complete \$15,000 Forest River Park Bathrooms Forest River Park is a beautiful, ocean front park located in South Salem.
+Forest River Park Bathrooms 2016 Forest River Park is a beautiful, ocean front park located in South Salem.
 It is one of the largest and most visited parks in the City being home to two beaches, a little league baseball diamond, basketball court, two playgrounds and the city's only public pool.
 The park is also home to historic Pioneer Village, which was established in 1930 as one of the country's first living history museums.
 The park's bathrooms are located in close proximity to the main entrance, immediately adjacent to the parking lot and caretaker's house.
 They need to be completely renovated, including improvements to toilet and sink fixtures, make bathrooms handicapped accessible, improve exterior and interior lighting, install new bathroom partitions and fire alarm upgrades.
-Project in progress \$85,000 Forest River Pool Conditions Assessment Forest River Pool is heavily used by neighborhood families and summer camp participants.
-The pool infrastructure, equipment and systems are all in need of updating.
-The project will be to prepare an evaluation of the Forest River Pool and its adjacent infrastructure to determine the extent and cost of repairs and renovations, which will include recommended capital improvements and a plan to prioritize and implement them.
-Project in progress \$20,000 Forest River Pool, Bathhouse & Associated Facilities Soft costs (i.e. design) to create a new pool complex, including 2 pools, restored bathhouse with community and concession area, restored tidal area and open space with walkway along ocean at Forest River Park.
-Project in progress \$150,000 Fort Pickering/Winter Island Fort Restoration To continue phased restoration of the historic fort, including repairs to magazines and masonry walls, additional vegetation clearing and improvements at the entrance.
-Project complete \$70,000 Fort Pickering/Winter Island Fort Restoration Winter Island Park is listed on the National Register of Historic Places as part of the Winter Island Historic and Archaeological District.
+Project complete \$ 85,707.00 Emmerton House Window Restoration 2021 This project includes a multi-phase approach beginning with the replacing of all storm windows and then the full historic restoration of 93 of the windows in this historic building.
+Project in progress \$ 106,309.00 Bakers Island Oil House 2021 Restoration of the slate roof on the 1893 Oil House at the Bakers Island Light Station Project in progress \$ 7,000.00 Fort Pickering/Winter Island Fort Restoration 2014 Winter Island Park is listed on the National Register of Historic Places as part of the Winter Island Historic and Archaeological District.
 The Park contains several Native American archaeological sites dating over 6,000 years as well as the masonry and earthworks of Fort Pickering which were established in 1644.
 The City wishes to begin the process of rehabilitating Fort Pickering by acquiring the services of an historic landscape architect who will develop and begin to implement an action plan for the Fort's restoration.
 Such actions potentially include masonry repairs to the Fort's magazines and other masonry structures, restoration of riprap walls, removal of invasive species of vegetation, planting of native grasses and plants to appropriately stabilize its embankments, creation of a path system that minimizes erosion and installation of interpretive signage.
-Project complete \$90,000
+Project complete \$ 90,000.00 Charter Street Burial Ground Preservation & Improvement 2015 Charter Street Burial Ground, the City's oldest burial ground, is a 1.47 acre green space established in 1637.
+The work entailed the preservation and restoration of headstones and tombs.
+Project complete \$ 90,550.00 McGlew Park Redesign 2015 McGlew is the only public space of its type north of Furlong Park.
+The scope of work was to develop a design for the renovation of McGlew Park.
+A landscape architect created a redesign of the park through consultation with a Working Group and two public forums.
+A Licensed Site Professional (LSP) was retained to test soils and incorporate handling of any unsuitable materials into the park design.
+Construction was completed in July, 2018.
+Project complete \$ 76,363.00